OAI/OpenAPI-Specification/DEVELOPMENT.md

 ## Release Process

 A release requires a vote on the release notes by TSC members within the voting period.
-Major or minor release voting periods will be announced by the Liaison in the Slack channel and noted on the calendar at least 6 days in advance.
+Major or minor release voting periods will be announced in the Slack channel and noted on the calendar at least 6 days in advance.
 During this time, TSC members who have not yet voted must note their approval on the GitHub pull request for the release notes.
-Patch releases happen at the first TSC meeting of a calendar month.
-The Liaison is responsible for coordinating the actual merge to main with marketing support, if any.
+TSC members are responsible for coordinating the actual merge to main with marketing support, if any.

 * Patch-level releases require majority approval by TSC members.
 (Max voting period 3 days)